Differences Between Laser and IPL Hair Removal

 - As it utilizes a broad spectrum, the light can be widely dispersed.
 It gives more coverage for hair removal than laser hair removal devices.
 Larger areas can be treated in a shorter amount of time than would be possible with laser hair removal.

 - The treatment time per session will subsequently be less than laser as it gets more coverage area, but it will also be less effective and less precise than laser hair removal.
 This means you will end up needing more sessions than you would with laser hair removal.

 - It can be used for the treatment of a variety of skin conditions.
 The procedure can be altered to suit different hair and skin type, including skin conditions.
 It is easier to treat people with varying tones of skin and hair texture with IPL hair removal.

 Laser Hair Removal

 - The laser hair treatment focuses light down into the pores.
-The action is hence, very close to the follicle, and the damage is stronger.
-Due to the damage, either the regrowth stops or slows down drastically.
+The action is very close to the follicle, and the damage is stronger.
+Due to the damage, the regrowth either stops or slows down drastically.
 You will need fewer appointments in comparison to IPL to achieve the same results.

 - As laser hair removal is more specific, it is effective for a more limited demographic.
 It is more effective on people with lighter skin and dark hair.
 Darker hair will absorb more light, and hence the procedure will be more effective.
 People with dark skin and dark hair or pale skin with light hair may not see satisfactory results with this procedure.
 Since the melanin in skin can also absorb the light, people with darker skin run a risk of getting burnt.
 However, some IPL devices are suitable for people with dark skin.